|

 east of Algiers on 12-11-1942, whilst the naval force was being attacked from

-the air, she struck a mine and sank 15.
-T.S.S.
+15. T.S.S.
 MANXMAN 1 Launched 15-6-1904 Gross Tonnage 2029.69 Length (BP) 334ft.

 Pass Acc 1st Class 1155, 3rd Class 865.
 Built for the Midland Railway Company